hinaria/riot-archive2/readme.md

 `riot-archive2` is the reference library for Riot Archive Files (RAFs), the file storage format used by League of Legends.

-It's used in astralfoxy's Wintermint client, as well as in many other third party programs.

 ## Example usage

 #### Opening and reading from an archive